xdpirate/emojificationator/README.md

 Issues and PRs will be regarded with extreme scrutiny.

+# Privacy

+Loaded images are never sent anywhere, and no data leaves your browser.
+All processing happens on the client.
+You can verify this by reading the source code.

 # License

     Emojificationator - Turns your images into grids of emojis